CarliJoy/intersection_examples/docs/specification.rst

 There is a way to determine where the ordering actually matters.

-As stated above, The ordering mattering is valid, but some libraries may want to flag it if it comes up in their own code to be sure they are aware of the potential sharp edges.
+As stated above, The ordering mattering is valid, but some libraries may want to flag it if it comes up in their code to be sure they are aware of the potentially sharp edges.

-A reductive summary of this is that the ordering matters when there is an unresolved diamond pattern, and that gradual types in their infinite compatability conversely provide infinitely many possible diamond patterns.
+A reductive summary of this is that the ordering matters when there is an unresolved diamond pattern, and that gradual types in their infinite compatability conversely provides infinitely many possible diamond patterns.

-While type checkers and linters are free to implement their own heuristics for this which behave differently to better match the actual use cases their users have, one set of rules for determining this are as follows:
+While type checkers and linters are free to implement heuristics for this which behave differently to better match the actual use cases their users have, one set of rules for determining this is provided for reference:

-Given any number of types, if for any identifier defined on any of the types there is more than 1 non-exactly equivlaent type specification for that identifier amoung the types, the ordering matters.
+Given any number of types, if, for any identifier defined on any of the types, there is more than 1 non-exactly equivalent type specification for that identifier among the types, the ordering matters.

-Any type that is considered to be a gradual type only provides 1 definition for the identifiers it provides, but that 1 definition is not considered to be "exactly equvalent" to one provided by a non-gradual type for the purpose of this heuristic.
+Any type that is considered to be gradual only provides 1 definition for the identifiers it provides, but that 1 definition is not considered to be "exactly equivalent" to one provided by a non-gradual type for the purpose of this heuristic.

-For instance, a type which provides a property ``x`` that resolves to ``Any`` conflicts with ``Any`` for this check. x is a property returning Any, which is more strict than the behavior of ``Any`` when considering substitutability
+For instance, a type that provides a property ``x`` that resolves to ``Any`` conflicts with ``Any`` for this check. x is a property returning Any, which is more strict than the behavior of ``Any`` when considering substitutability.

 This means the inclusion of ``Any`` with a non-Any would be a reason to flag under this rule.